Trying out a custom 34-key split keyboard layout

 • I like the mental model of having scroll direction keys appear directly below the primary movement keys.
 This became automatic to me very quickly.

 • I also appreciate having redundant mouse click keys for every hand arrangement.
 Though not space efficient, they mean I can take a sip with one hand and scroll or click with the other.
-One-handed actions become much more cumbersome when your keyboard's effective footprint is tripled in width.
+One-handed actions become much more cumbersome when your keyboard's effective footprint is tripled in width, as is the case in ergonomic spacing between split keyboard haves.

 • Again, like the copy buttons on the previous layer, I haven't gotten the Back and Fwd buttons to work on my Mac 😕.